kylehh/code23/_posts/2025/25-06-27-load-weight.md

   - LLM
 ---

-Fixed a weight loading bug
+Fixed a weight loading error.
+It was reporting `There is no module or parameter named` sth at weight loading.
+It took me couple of days to root cause this issue.
+One step closer the goal.

 ## 1 Weight loading workflow
 ```
 ## worker/gpu_worker.py